jetbrains-academy/sql-course/Lesson3/task4/task.md

 One more case when we can use subqueries in `WHERE` clause are logical operators `ANY/SOME` and `ALL`.
 They compare a scalar value with a list of values pair-by-pair using the comparison operator which is passed as the argument.
 `SOME/ANY` return `true` if at least one comparison returns `true`. `ALL` returns `true` if all comparisons return `true`.
-The list of values to compare can be a result of running a subquery.
+The list of values to compare can be produced by a subquery.
 Let's solve The Problem using `ANY`:

 ```sql
 SELECT * FROM Planet